Joan Caulfield: Television

-In the early 1950s, Caulfield began guest starring on television shows such as Robert Montgomery Presents, Lux Video Theatre, The Ford Television Theatre, Schlitz Playhouse and Hollywood Opening Night.
-She said she preferred working in television.
+In the early 1950s, Caulfield guest starred on television shows such as Robert Montgomery Presents, Lux Video Theatre, The Ford Television Theatre, Schlitz Playhouse and Hollywood Opening Night.
 In 1953, she signed a contract with CBS.
-In the 1953 and 1954 seasons, she co-starred with Barry Nelson (the original James Bond, albeit on television) in the television version of My Favorite Husband, which was based upon the Lucille Ball radio series that evolved into I Love Lucy.
+In the 1953 and 1954 seasons, she co-starred in the television version of My Favorite Husband.
 She had a supporting role in The Rains of Ranchipur (1955).
 In August 1955, she left her CBS contract to pursue feature work.